PeterK78/Z2X-Programmer/Z2X-Programmer/Setup/Readme.txt

    basis.

-2. Zimo FX function decoders now also support ZIMO_LIGHT_DIM_CV60 and ZIMO_LIGHT_EFFECTS_CV125X light features.Function outputs can now be dimmed and assigned effects.
+2. Zimo FX function decoders now also support ZIMO_LIGHT_DIM_CV60 and ZIMO_LIGHT_EFFECTS_CV125X light features.
+Function outputs can now be dimmed and assigned effects.

 4. The icons for upload and download have been updated.
 The new